- A will is a legally recognized tool that can be used to:

 A will may be changed as often as necessary when life circumstances change.
 If a minor change is needed, a page called a codicil may be added to the will indicating the change.
 As a general rule, though, a new will revokes all prior wills and codicils.
 In addition, handwritten changes on a will are typically not enforceable.

 The testator generally has freedom to choose his or her heirs.
 The testator may disinherit heirs, including children; however, he or she may not disinherit a spouse without written agreement from the spouse.
 By statute, a person may receive a certain amount of his or her spouse’s property when that spouse dies.
 If a will does not give a spouse the amount he or she is entitled to under the law, he or she has the right to dissent from the will and receive the share provided by statute.

-Mental state: The testator must be of “sound mind,” which includes:
+- Mental state: The testator must be of “sound mind,” generally defined as: